 Here you will find useful information for prospective and current TA’s as well as details on how to apply to become an out-of-priority TA.

-Our Learning Assistance Coordinator will provide training to help you in preparation for tutorials, assist you with test marking strategy, explain what is expected from you regarding your duties, provide guidelines for processes….workshops will be held in early September for fall term.
-All aspects of your TA position will be presented.
-Kyle Harvey is our TA Coordinator firstname.lastname@example.org
+Our Teaching Assistant Coordinator will provide training to help you in preparation for tutorials, assist you with test marking strategy, explain what is expected from you regarding your duties, provide guidelines for processes, and provide any other assistance you need with respect to your TA position.
+An orientation will be held in early September where all aspects of your TA position will be presented.
+Matt Paslawski is our TA Coordinator email@example.com.

-Please remember that when you apply for a TA position, and accept the terms of the contract, you are responsible to complete the duties assigned to you.
-If for any reason you are unable to pick up and or administer a test, unable to conduct a lab or tutorial, need more time for marking tests, etc……you must notify your Instructor and our main office in a reasonable amount of time prior to the duty required.
+Please remember that when you apply for a TA position and accept the terms of the contract, you are responsible to complete the duties assigned to you.
+If for any reason you are unable to pick up and or administer a test, unable to conduct a lab or tutorial, need more time for marking tests, etc… you must notify your Instructor and the TA Coordinator in a reasonable amount of time prior to the duty required.
 We will then have the time needed to cover these events if possible.

 - FAQ – Prospective and Current Teaching Assistants